airpair/git-powered-collaborative-blogging/post.md

 - Sourcing authors
 - Considering proposals
-- Editing, formating & QA
+- Editing, formatting & QA
 - Marketing & promotion

 We know there's no shortcut, so we're attempting to use GitHub and our review system distribute those hours across contributors.
 The community can now review, rate and help with QA.
 The best posts will organically bubble to top, which we will give extra internal marketing and promotional effort.

 **2.2.2 Reducing content half life**

-As an author devoting personal energy, or publisher comissioning content, ROI improves if what you publish stays relevant longer.
+As an author devoting personal energy, or publisher commissioning content, ROI improves if what you publish stays relevant longer.
 We've covered how software moves exceptionally quick.
-The unfortunate bi-product is, software content decays exeptional fast too.
+The unfortunate byproduct is, software content decays exceptionally fast too.

 Often the principals of a piece remain relevant, but as new framework versions emerge, it becomes unclear if the content is still useful.

-Git provides a scalable way to maintenace posts through forks and pull requests.
+Git provides a scalable way to maintain posts through forks and pull requests.
 It could even be used to tag and retrieve iterations of a post as relevant a specific framework version.

 ### 2.3 Ways GitHub Enhances The Author's Experience

-*** Sharing editoral load ***
+*** Sharing editorial load ***

-Editing a particuarly time and energy intensive procecess.
+Editing is a particularly time and energy intensive process.
 The last 10% of changes usually require a disproportionate amount of time and are the least fun...
 The same git flow you know and love for code review can also empower fresh eyes to double-check your content and form so you can  focus more energy on the substance of your piece.

-If you've always wanted to improve your writing, a portion of reiewers will be happy to help you express better grammar and style.
+If you've always wanted to improve your writing, a portion of reviewers will be happy to help you express better grammar and style.

 *** Discussing evolving ideas ***

 GitHub issues, discussions and comment provide an amazing opportunity to get feedback that will force you to re-think the subject matter.
-Other influencers will help you re-inforce arguments and even less advanced readers can help you simplify how you present concepts in clearer ways.
+Other influencers will help you reinforce arguments and even less advanced readers can help you simplify how you present concepts in clearer ways.

 ## 3 What we built